Psilocybin Services: Taking Safety Seriously

 Evidence suggests that when administered in a controlled setting with professional support, psilocybin is safe and the potential for negative long-term impact is low.
 This is, in part, why the end-to-end Odyssey experience is modeled on best practices used in modern clinical trials and psychedelic research studies.

-Learn more about how our protocols are grounded in science and evidence
+Discover how our protocols are grounded in science and evidence

 Facilitation Team